2024–25 All-Ireland Junior Club Hurling Championship

 The 2024–25 All-Ireland Junior Club Hurling Championship was the 21st staging of the All-Ireland Junior Club Hurling Championship, the Gaelic Athletic Association's junior inter-county club hurling tournament.
 The championship ran from 26 October 2024 to 12 January 2025.

 The All-Ireland final was played on 12 January 2025 at Croke Park in Dublin, between St Lachtain's from Kilkenny and Russell Rovers from Cork, in what was their first ever meeting in the final.
-St Lachtain's won the match by 1-18 to 0-16 to claim their first All-Ireland Junior title.
+St Lachtain's won the match by 1–18 to 0–16 to claim their first All-Ireland Junior title.

 Ballinascreen's Eamon Conway was the championship's top scorer.

 Format

-Several Irish counties play a county hurling championship, with one club progressing to the All-Ireland Senior Club Intermediate Championship.
+Several Irish counties play a county hurling championship, with one club progressing to the All-Ireland Senior Club Junior Championship.
 This includes: